EmergentProperly/Volca-Sync-Divider/README.md

 The arduino sends SYNC OUT signals every X-amount of SYNC IN signals.
 The default setting is both outputs are 1/16th speed of the original time (not to be confused with 16th steps).
 The numbers can be adjusted in the code.

-An extra toggle switch or momentary switch/button *could* be added for switching between different pulse frequencies.
+To expand on the project, an extra toggle switch or momentary switch/button could be added for switching between different pulse frequencies.

 Two LEDs provide a visual aid for timing.
 NOTE: Triggering play on the Volca(s), when both LEDs flash together, ensures all volcas will sync.
 The default code has both LEDs ON every 8 pulses.